noob339/proj1-3/README.md

     - how can I setup a cron job that runs every n minutes
     - how do I access a value from a python tuple
     - how to I add a tuple to a set
-    - how to pass a variable to the sqlalchemy script
     - what python libraries can be used to generate a clickable undirect graph
     - how can I use graphviz to generate a clickable svg for an undirected graph in memory and pass it to a jinja template
     - how can I get form data from a request in a flask endpoint